-5. Preparation of Ballots
+Preparation of Ballots

-Voting will take place through online voting software.
+Voting will take place through online voting software;

-If any constraints prohibit online voting, the elections will move to paper balloting at the earliest time possible.
+If any constraints prohibit online voting, the elections will move to paper balloting at the earliest time possible;

-The Elections Committee will make a technical complaint form available online and at the MSU front desk.
-All concerns regarding the electronic voting system must be made through this form.
-The Returning Officers will make a decision within twenty-four (24) hours after receiving the complaint.
-Any decisions must be conveyed to eligible voters within twelve (12) hours of making the decision.
+The Elections Committee will make a technical complaint form available online and at the MSU front desk;

+All concerns regarding the electronic voting system must be made through this form;

+The Returning Officers will make a decision within twenty-four (24) hours after receiving the complaint;

+Any decisions must be conveyed to eligible voters within twelve (12) hours of making the decision;

-All decisions made by the Returning Officers regarding technical complaints shall be subject to ratification by the Elections Committee.
+All decisions made by the Returning Officers regarding technical complaints shall be subject to ratification by the Elections Committee;

-A hyperlink to the polls will be displayed on the MSU homepage for the duration of polling
+A hyperlink to the polls will be displayed on the MSU homepage for the duration of polling.

-In an election using paper balloting, the sections of Bylaw 7/A – Electoral Procedures specifically pertaining to online voting procedures will be inoperative and Section 8, Paper Balloting shall be in effect.
+In an election using paper balloting, the sections of Bylaw 7/A – Electoral Procedures specifically pertaining to online voting procedures will be inoperative and Section 8, Paper Balloting shall take effect.

-The appropriate voting system, single transferable vote or plurality ballots, will be used according to Bylaw 7 - Elections, Section 7.
+The appropriate voting system, single transferable vote or plurality ballots, will be used according to Bylaw 7 - Elections, Section 7;

-Each ballot shall state the name of the office for which the election is being held and shall provide appropriate instructions.
+Each ballot shall state the name of the office for which the election is being held and shall provide appropriate instructions;

-In elections in which a single transferable vote system is employed, ballots shall allow voters to indicate their candidate preferences sequentially.
+In elections in which a single transferable vote system is employed, ballots shall allow voters to indicate their candidate preferences sequentially;

-In elections in which the plurality system is employed, ballots shall state the number of candidates for which the elector may vote.
+In elections in which the plurality system is employed, ballots shall state the number of candidates for which the elector may vote;

-The names of the candidates shall be shown alphabetically by surname on the ballot.
-The given name, (as submitted on the nomination papers), shall follow the surname.
-In cases where a discrepancy exists between the Registrar’s records and the submitted names for a candidate, the CRO will use discretion in deciding which name shall appear on the ballot.
+The names of the candidates shall be shown alphabetically by surname on the ballot;

+The preferred name, (as submitted on the nomination papers), shall follow the surname;

+In cases where a discrepancy exists between the Registrar’s records and the submitted names for a candidate, the preferred name shall appear on the ballot.

-Ties and Declinations
+Ties & Declinations

-In the case of a candidate declining his or her elected position within three (3) business days of the announcement of electoral results, the ballots shall be recounted and the declining candidate’s name shall not be read.
+In the case of a candidate declining their elected position within three (3) business days of the announcement of electoral results, the ballots shall be recounted and the declining candidate’s name shall not be read;

 In the event of a tie in an election or referendum, the poll(s) shall be extended for one (1) additional day to be scheduled two (2) school days following the last day of polling.

-The extension shall apply only to referenda, the two leading Presidential candidates, the two leading candidates for a First Year Council position, or those candidates who are tied for the last SRA seat in an academic division.
+The extension shall apply only to referenda, the two leading Presidential candidates, the two (2) leading candidates for a FYC position, or those candidates who are tied for the last SRA seat in an academic division.

 Ballot Report Procedures

-Each candidate may appoint one (1) scrutineer to oversee the ballot report approval for an SRA election, or up to three (3) scrutineers to oversee the ballot report approval for a Presidential election.
-Each referendum side may appoint up to three (3) scrutineers to oversee the ballot report approval.
+Each candidate may appoint one (1) scrutineer to oversee the ballot report approval for an SRA election, or up to three (3) scrutineers to oversee the ballot report approval for a Presidential election;

+Each referendum side may appoint up to three (3) scrutineers to oversee the ballot report approval;

 The absence of a scrutineer shall not invalidate any procedure of an election or referendum.

-Only members of the Elections Committee, (including official observers of the Elections Committee who are not in a conflict of interest), and scrutineers may be present during the ballot report approval.
-Entry and exit shall be restricted.
+Only members of the Elections Committee, (including official observers of the Elections Committee who are not in a conflict of interest), and scrutineers may be present during the ballot report approval;

+Entry and exit shall be restricted;

-The ballot report shall be approved, and the results posted within forty-eight (48) hours of the close of the polls.
+The ballot report shall be approved, and the results posted within forty-eight (48) hours of the close of the polls;

 If this is not possible as a result of extenuating circumstances, the CRO shall extend the period to such time as a quorate Elections Committee meeting can be held.

 Appeal Procedures